case/evbogue.com/hireme.md

 **Pay** Six digits or more.

-**Where I won't work** No Google.
-There are no talented people there.
-No Apple.
-I'm sorry for your loss, but no.
+**Where I won't work** No Apple.
+I'm sorry for your loss, but no. I will only work at Google if you put me on the quantum computer team.
+No Github.
+I will not be a part of your flat organizational plan.
+I want a boss and subordinates.
+No Coinbase.
+I don't want people thinking about me when they get phished.

 Please read [Deploy Node](http://deploy.evbogue.com) before you email me.